Does Rhinotillexomania Treatment Work?

 These individuals may also experience excessive tension and anxiety that can lead up to rhinotillexomania.
 They may then feel relief or gratification after they engage in the activity but feel shame or guilt because of the behavior.
 They might attempt to hide the behavior, but it can still be somewhat apparent to those around them.

 Someone who engages in this type of behavior may engage in other similar behaviors as well.
-Some people who report picking their nose excessively have also reported behaviors such as picking at their skin, biting their fingernails, pulling out their hair, and picking at their cuticles.
+Some people who report picking their noses excessively have also reported behaviors such as picking at their skin, biting their fingernails, pulling out their hair, and picking at their cuticles.
 Someone may pick at various parts of the body or different areas more or less frequently than they do others.

 If you’re experiencing compulsive behaviors that feel out of your control, you may benefit from speaking to a licensed counselor.
 If you don’t feel comfortable with traditional in-office therapy, you might consider online therapy.
-With online therapy, you can connect with a therapist from the comfort of your home via phone, videoconferencing, or live chat, which maybe more comfortable if you’re experiencing obsessions or compulsions.
+With online therapy, you can connect with a therapist from the comfort of your home via phone, videoconferencing, or live chat, which may be more comfortable if you’re experiencing obsessions or compulsions.
 You can also contact your therapist at any time through in-app messaging, and they’ll respond as soon as they can.

 Individuals experiencing compulsive behaviors may benefit from online counseling.
 In an assessment of an online video teletherapy treatment, researchers found that the intervention “resulted in clinically and statistically significant improvements, with a 43.4% mean reduction in obsessive-compulsive symptoms.”
 Additionally, participants experienced fewer symptoms of depression, anxiety, and stress.